 Cash Out offers a means of cashing in your bet for a fixed sum before the event finishes or your bet runs to completion.

-This adds another tactical dimension to your bet because you can guarantee a profit (so eradicate the remaining risk), but that profit will be smaller than it would have been had your bet completed and won.
+This adds another tactical dimension to your bet because you can lock in a profit (so eradicate the remaining risk), but that profit will be smaller than it would have been had your bet completed and won.

 You can also use it to save a small portion of your stake if you turn it on its head.